-Redcliffe Lagoon is located between the Redcliffe Pier and the Southern Redcliffe Point.
+Redcliffe Lagoon is located at Settlement Cove, which is between the Redcliffe Pier and the Southern Redcliffe Point.
 Settlement Cove can be a little tricky to find if you are new to the area.
 Access the lagoon carpark from the roundabout at the corner of Anzac Avenue & Redcliffe Parade.
-If the car park is full then you will need to park on Redcliffe Parade.
+If the carpark is full then you can utilise parking on Redcliffe Parade.

 What you need to know before you go!

-- First up, read our comprehensive review of Settlement Cove (of which Redcliffe Lagoon sits within)
+- First, read our comprehensive review of Settlement Cove (of which Redcliffe Lagoon sits within)

 - The swimming area is salt water with chlorine (obviously) to keep things clean

-- Toilet facilities include disabled access and baby change rooms as well as showers
+- Toilet facilities are available including disabled access, baby change rooms and showers

-- There is a shaded kids playground perfectly suited to toddlers with all the play equipment at a lower level
+- There is a shaded children’s playground suited to toddlers

 - Lifeguards are provided for the Redcliffe Lagoon during Summer.
 You can check the water temperature and the UV rating here.